praneeth-bojanala5/realitystream/README.md

 The term "features" is more prevalent in machine learning and data science.
 "factors" has a stronger association with statistics and social sciences.
 The term factors is used for impact attributes like emissions.

-TO DO: Add a python command that loads parameters.yaml to runs [Run-Models-bkup.ipynb](https://github.com/ModelEarth/RealityStream/tree/main/models) locally, so the user does not need to open a notebook.
+TO DO: Add a python command that loads parameters.yaml to run [Run-Models-bkup.ipynb](https://github.com/ModelEarth/RealityStream/tree/main/models) locally, so the user does not need to open a notebook.
 Pass a parameters.yaml path in.

-The Run-Models-bkup.ipynb equivalent for our Streamlit version is app.py

 Parameters are loaded from the parameters.yaml file: